POLICY

 Shaping the path toward an inclusive and sustainable future in space

 At this crucial moment in human history as we develop into a spacefaring species, Aurelia Institute has established the Center for Space Ethics & Policy.
-The Center will serve as a hub for global thought leaders and visionaries to explore the urgent socio-technical challenges of building an aspirational space civilization.
-Our approach is interdisciplinary and grounded in humanist values, guided by the core principle of advancing a sustainable, inclusive, and scalable space civilization where humanity can truly thrive.
+Grounded in humanist values, the Center will serve as a hub for global thought leaders and visionaries.
+We explore and design around the urgent challenges of building a functional ecosystem of innovation, industry, and research in LEO and beyond to profoundly benefit life on Earth.

 At Aurelia Institute’s Center for Space Ethics & Policy we focus on three key areas for building an aspirational space future.

-• As humanity enters the age of the Anthropocosmos, we are presented with a unique opportunity at the early stages of our spacefaring development to establish first principles grounded in thoughtful stewardship of space as a “commons.”
-To do this, we need to consider and actively solve for the impact of technological development and human expansion into the cosmos, being mindful to avoid putting short-term ambitions ahead of our long-term responsibilities.
+As humanity enters the age of the Anthropocosmos, we are presented with a unique opportunity at the early stages of our spacefaring development to establish first principles grounded in thoughtful stewardship of space as a “commons.”
+To do this, we need to consider and actively solve for the impact of technological development and human expansion into the cosmos, being mindful to balance short-term ambitions with our long-term responsibilities.
+Read more about how the U.S. Artemis Accords–a foundational text for this era of Space Policy–strive to do just that.

 Our Work